kimptoc/wowactivityfeed/readme.txt

 - do all in memory?  only persist registered/latest item from armory? limit history to n'entries...

+- home page - show all (?) registered and last 20 (?) changes across all. page background of faded (random) warcraft poster -- and number of armory calls made

 - twitter feed to facebook - just showing a link... twitterfeed config or use another way in?
-- fb to twitter, ok?
+- fb to twitter, ok? using Twitter -> fb link working better, get text, no images (and twitterfeed to twitter)

-- home page - show all (?) registered and last 20 (?) changes across all. page background of faded (random) warcraft poster -- and number of armory calls made
+- track feed/view usage, for last few days
+-- use this to purge unused data

 - save log messages to db in capped collection
 - fix tests, wowSpec failing too much, refactor wow.coffee